bdelacretaz/opendev-channel-requirements/README.md

 In a long-lived project, such complex discussions can reoccur regularly, in which case it must be easy to point people to the prior occurences.

 _Requirements_: Just Talk, Precise Quoting, Join Later

+## Building Consensus
+_Scenario_ : Once the brainstorming and options definitions are over, move forward with consensus building.

+_Challenges_:
+The discussion can last for a some time, people might be absent during part of it but need to be able to review and join the discussion efficiently at any time.

+The consensus building discussion needs to be archived and easy to find later, as it is the core of the decision making process.
+A lack of indexed archives might lead to having to explain things again later.

+_Requirements_: Just Talk, Precise Quoting, Join Later, Formal Audit

+## Making a Decision
+_Scenario_ : Once the consensus building phase is over, make a decision either from an obvious consensus or by voting if needed.

+_Challenges_:
+This phase needs to be archived and easy to find later, like the consensus building phase, for the same reasons and also to have a formal trace of the decision.

+_Requirements_: Just Talk, Precise Quoting, Join Later, Voting, Formal Audit

 ## Discussion that forks into a tree
 _Scenario_: A discussion that started a while ago needs to be split into several subtopics, without losing context and history for any of them.
 Each subtopic might be a complex discussion.